 Phebo Wibbens is an Assistant Professor of Strategy at INSEAD in France.
-He teaches the MBA electives MAACS (Mergers, Acquisitions, Alliances and Corporate Strategy) and Org 2.0, a course on cutting edge organizational design methods, such as machine learning, A/B testing, and graph theory.
+He teaches the MBA elective MAACS (Mergers, Acquisitions, Alliances and Corporate Strategy), as well as PhD course sessions on competitive strategy, corporate strategy, and research methods

 Phebo holds PhD and MSc degrees in Management from the Wharton School, University of Pennsylvania, as well as MSc degrees (cum laude) in both Physics and Mathematics from the University of Groningen (The Netherlands).
 Before his academic career, Phebo worked for 8 years at Bain & Company in Amsterdam and Boston, first as a consultant and later leading the research team in the Global Strategy Practice.
 He co-authored the management book “Iconic: How to create a virtuous circle of success”, describing the strategies of long-term iconic organizations such as the Royal Concertgebouw Orchestra.